 Copy – Ctrl-C

-- Let’s make the tongue, the color is: R:243 G:66 B:74.
+- Let’s make the tongue, the color is R:243 G:66 B:74.
 Create an ellipse (L) and move it to the down part of the red ellipse of the mouth.
 Select both.
-Use the Shape Builder tool (Shift-M), hodling Alt to cut the outer part of the new ellipse.
-Use the same technique from above, to make shadow for the tongue, as you see it the picture:
+Use the Shape Builder tool (Shift-M), holding Alt to cut the outer part of the new ellipse.
+Use the same technique from above, to make a shadow for the tongue, as you see it in the picture:

-- Last thing, we will add some shadow and create a cute bottom lip for our monster.
-Select the red part of the mouth, Ctrl-C and Ctrl-B, to send a new shape to back.
-Move with arrows up, make it black, transparent down to 20% and change the shape of it, as we did before and as you can see on the picture.
+- The last thing, we will add some shadow and create a cute bottom lip for our monster.
+Select the red part of the mouth, Ctrl-C, and Ctrl-B, to send a new shape to the back.
+Move with arrows up, make it black, transparent down to 20%, and change the shape of it, as we did before and as you can see in the picture.
 Also, for the bottom lip, Ctrl-C, Ctrl-B the dark red shape, move it downwards, color it white, transparent down to 20%.
 Create the shadow part of the bottom lip by copying the white lip and cutting it, using the technique from just before.
-Finally, give this shape black color, with transparency and move it bit down with the arrows on your keyboard.
+Finally, give this shape black color, with transparency, and move it a bit down with the arrows on your keyboard.
 Your lip is ready!

 Shortcuts for your vector monster in this section: Paste – Ctrl-V Knife tool – use to cut shape into parts